noah1510/libtrainsim/docs/simulator_configuration_format.md

 This specifies the index of the track that is selected by default.
 If the field does not exist track 0 is selected by default.

+#### settingFileReadOnly

+This field specifies if the library is not allowed to change the settings file.
+If this field does not exist it is set to false (modifications are allow) by default.